 If you don't take the extra necessary steps to care for your ends, it can feel like your hair is not growing as it should, in reality, your ends are just breaking faster than your new growth is coming in.

-If you're anything like me, hair growth is important to you that's why we give you so many articles about how to grow your hair, keep it.
+If you're anything like me, hair growth is important to you that's why I give you so many articles about how to grow your hair and keep it.

-...there are some temporary fixes to help your follicles push out thicker and longer strands and boost growth.
+...there are tons of silly, gimmicky hair growth products at Amazon as well as some decent temporary fixes to help your follicles push out thicker and longer strands and boost growth.

 But the Holy Grail to retaining length has much more to do with how you care for your ends.

 The youngest, strongest hairs on your head are your roots or "new growth".

 On the other hand, your ends are the oldest and physically weakest hairs on your head, think of your ends as the "senior citizens" on your head.

 With respect and great care of course (or at least you should).